 - Owners have limited liability for business debts

 - Owners report their share of corporate profit or loss on their personal tax returns

-- Owners can use corporate loss to offset income from other sources
+- Owners can use a corporate loss to offset income from other sources

-- More expensive to create than partnership or sole proprietorship
+- More expensive to create than a partnership or sole proprietorship

 - More paperwork than for a limited liability company which offers similar advantages